mdoege/PySynth/README.md

 * quit other applications, especially web browsers.
 * increase audio buffer size (<tt>BSIZE</tt>) in the scripts or reduce maximum polyphony (<tt>MAXPOLY</tt>).
-* make sure you are running a recent Python version, because Python tends to have improved performance with each release.
+* make sure you are running a recent Python version, because Python performance tends to improve with each release.

 ## Installation